NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 Its value should be `"auto"` or a number.
 If a number is used, it will be the gas limit used by default in every transaction.
 If `"auto"` is used, the gas limit will be automatically estimated.
 Default value: the same value as `blockGasLimit`.

+Note that when using `ethers` this value will not be applied.

 #### `gasPrice`

 Its value should be `"auto"` or a number (in wei).
 This parameter behaves like `gas`.
 Default value: `"auto"`.

+Note when when using `ethers` this value will not be applied.

 #### `gasMultiplier`

 A number used to multiply the results of gas estimation to give it some slack due to the uncertainty of the estimation process.
 Default value: `1`.

+Note that when using `ethers` this value will not be applied.

 #### `accounts`